Are bad weather conditions extraordinary circumstances? Can you get a flight compensation because of bad weather?

-The European Court of Justice ruling regarding "wildcat strikes" cases of delayed or canceled flights shows that air passenger rights are more alive than ever.
+The European Court of Justice ruling regarding "wildcat strikes" cases of delayed or cancelled flights shows that air passenger rights are more alive than ever.
 But perhaps more importantly, the case called the meaning of "extraordinary circumstances" into question.

 The term is largely used by airlines wishing to exonerate themselves from paying compensation to air passengers whose flight was delayed or cancelled.

 Many passengers have started to wonder if they could claim a flight compensation for bad weather.

 After all, adverse weather conditions are among the most common "extraordinary circumstances".

 This has led airlines to use the excuse with sometimes too much latitude, in order to alleviate themselves from having to pay their compensation to passenger.